duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_2_2_camera_calibration.md

 Make sure your Duckiebot is on, and both your laptop and Duckiebot are connected to the duckietown network.

+These commands assume that you have completed the steps in [](#docker-setup), and in particular that you set `DOCKER_HOST` correctly and can use `docker ps` successfully.

 #### Docker

-Make sure your camera is on and the images are being published to ROS:
+Make sure your camera is on and the images are being published to ROS using the `rpi-duckiebot-ros-picam` container:

-    duckiebot $ docker run -it --name ros-picam --net host --privileged -v /data:/data duckietown/ros-picam
+    laptop $ docker run -it --name ros-picam --net host --privileged -v /data:/data duckietown/rpi-duckiebot-ros-picam:master18

-On your laptop run
+On your laptop run:

-    laptop $ dts update (if necessary)
-    laptop $ dts install calibrate (if necessary) laptop $ dts calibrate ![DUCKIEBOT_NAME]
+    laptop $ dts calibrate ![DUCKIEBOT_NAME]

-hit <kbd>Enter</kbd>
+Hit <kbd>Enter</kbd>

 #### ROS {status=deprecated}